AWS Service Catalog connector

 Before you begin

 - Register an account in the AWS Cloud.
-For information about the AWS Service Catalog account creation, see in the Amazon documentation.
+For information about the AWS Service Catalog account creation, see Create and activate the AWS Service Catalog account in the Amazon online documentation.

 To configure AWS Service Catalog connector